Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Discussion and perspective

 \section{Discussion and perspective}

-In this work, a bELSM is built to study the properties of nuclear matter with special interests in the effects of quark configurations of scalar mesons and vector resonances.
-The model is built with three-flavor such that the splitting of scalar meson octet and singlet can be analyzed and the $a_0$ and $f_0$ mesons can be included with $\sigma$ meson in a unified framework.
+In this work, a bELSM is built to study the properties of nuclear matter with special interest in the effects of quark configurations of scalar mesons and vector resonances.
+The model is built with three flavors such that the splitting of scalar meson octet and singlet can be analyzed and the $a_0$ and $f_0$ mesons can be included with $\sigma$ meson in a unified framework.

-By pinning down the spectrums of mesons and NM properties at saturation density with RMF approximation, the parameters are determined.
-It's found the NM properties are sensitive to the two-quark condensate $\alpha$, which determines the couplings between scalar mesons and nucleons, and $|g_{\sigma NN}|$ should be around $\simeq 10$.
-This result is consistent with previous works where $\sigma$ is parameterized as OBE form.
+By pinning down the spectra of mesons and NM properties at saturation density with RMF approximation, the parameters are determined.
+It is found the NM properties are sensitive to the two-quark condensate $\alpha$, which determines the couplings between scalar mesons and nucleons, and $|g_{\sigma NN}|$ should be around $\simeq 10$.
+This result is consistent with previous works where $\sigma$ is parametrized as OBE form.

-We found that there is a plateau-like structure in the $E_{\rm sym}$ curve because of the valley structure in its slope $L$.
-This behavior has already been addressed in Ref.~\cite{Li:2022okx} where $a_0(980)$, AKA $\delta$, is introduced to produce the plateau-like structure to describe neutron skin thickness and tidal deformation of NS constraints at the same time.
-But the plateau-like structure appears too early in current bELSM due to $\rm U(3)_V$ symmetry applied which sets $g_{\rho NN}=g_{\omega NN}$ making $E_{\rm sym}$ grow too rapidly below $n_0$.
-This implies that $\rm U(3)_V$ symmetry is necessarily broken into $\rm SU(3)_V\times U(1)_V$ in dense environment.
-And, because of the early plateau-like structure, the star properties are slightly beyond the constraints of GW170817.
+We find that there is a plateaulike structure in the $E_{\rm sym}$ curve because of the valley structure in its slope $L$.
+This behavior has already been addressed in Ref.~\cite{Li:2022okx} where $a_0(980)$, also known as $\delta$, is introduced to produce the plateaulike structure to describe neutron skin thickness and tidal deformation of neutron star (NS) constraints at the same time.
+But the plateaulike structure appears too early in current bELSM due to $\rm U(3)_V$ symmetry applied which sets $g_{\rho NN}=g_{\omega NN}$ making $E_{\rm sym}$ grow too rapidly below $n_0$.
+This implies that $\rm U(3)_V$ symmetry is necessarily broken into $\rm SU(3)_V\times U(1)_V$ in a dense environment.
+And, because of the early plateaulike structure, the star properties are slightly beyond the constraints of GW170817.

-Besides the breaking of the $\rm U(3)_V$ symmetry, another factor that may remedy the drawback of the present model is the explicit chiral symmetry breaking effect which is not considered in the present work.
-This is because the quark masses may apparently reduce the strength of multi-meson couplings producing the meson spectrums in current bELSM.
-This effect will be studied in the forthcoming work.
+Besides the breaking of the $\rm U(3)_V$ symmetry, another factor that may remedy the drawback of the present model is the explicit chiral symmetry-breaking effect which is not considered in the present work.
+This is because the quark masses may apparently reduce the strength of multimeson couplings producing the meson spectra in current bELSM.
+This effect will be studied in a forthcoming work.